Help others while helping yourself

 For young people who want to improve their sleep.

-We co-designed these interventions in partnership with LAMP, a young people’s advisory group (YPAG).
+We co-designed these interventions in partnership with the LAMP young people’s advisory group (YPAG) and young adult consultants (YAC).
 We are funded by the National Institute for Health and care Research (NIHR).

 How do our studies work?